 How to make this recipe

-PRO TIP: Tenderize tough beef cuts with a meat mallet for better results.
-Gently pound the meat to break down fibers, making it more tender and flavorful when cooked.
+PRO TIP: For inexpensive cuts of beef, tenderize them with a meat mallet for better results.
+Gently pound the meat to break down fibers, making them more tender when cooked.
+Adding baking soda can help further tenderize tougher cuts and make their texture velvety, a technique called "velveting."

 Scrape the bottom to loosen and incorporate the fond (brown bits), infusing the dish with additional flavor.
 Give it a taste and adjust as needed.